YonghwanYim/DPRL_Starcraft_RL/README.md

 # Starcraft 2 Vulture P-Control

+This repository contains the project for the course IE540: Dynamic Programming and Reinforcement Learning at KAIST, completed in Spring 2023.

 We trained a vulture using DQN, DDQN, DuelingDQN, DuelingDDQN.
 You can watch some videos that trained vulture do tasks.